 Grants are a type of scholarship, being money awarded to students meeting various criteria to cover education costs.
 The main difference is simply the terminology used by the organization or institution awarding the scholarship or grant.

 Search for all possible scholarships, grants, and fellowships to ensure that you find any and all scholarships for which you qualify.
-Here’s some ways to do that:
+Listed below are some ways to do that:

 How to find college scholarships, grants, and fellowships